TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 logical formulas.
 More on the language aspect of Tau will be emphasized on subsections 2.5 and 2.6, but we first move on to describe other elements of the system.

-(^3) Let alone other bottlenecks which may or may not be solved by imposing certain flows and behav- iors.
-4
-In fact not all such languages are adequate for this case, and we shall emphasize later on about the logical aspects required in order to make this work.
+(^3) Let alone other bottlenecks which may or may not be solved by imposing certain flows and behaviors.
+4 In fact not all such languages are adequate for this case, and we shall emphasize later on about the logical aspects required in order to make this work.